-New for this month is a monthly interview with a cadet on the squadron, revealing more about the activities that are available in cadets, and the useful experiences that have helped to develop our cadets' personalities.
+This is the first edition of our interviews with cadets on the squadron, revealing more about the activities that are available to them, and the useful experiences that have helped to develop their personalities.

 Hi Max, you have been a cadet for nearly three years, in that time what is the most interesting activity you have been involved in?